 Book of Daniel

-The book of Daniel is one of the most significant books in the Old Testament since it predicts the rise and fall of four major historic empires: (Babylon (605-539 BC), Media-Persia (539-331 BC), Greece (331-146 BC), Rome (146 BC-A.D.
-476) and it predicts the date of Jesus’ life and death (2 B.C.-AD 33).
+The book of Daniel is one of the most significant books in the Old Testament since it predicts the rise and fall of four major historic empires: Babylon (605-539 BC), Media-Persia (539-331 BC), Greece (331-146 BC), Rome (146 BC-A.D.
+476) and predicts the date of Jesus’ life and death (2 B.C.-AD 33).
+The study Prophecy of the Future provides a summary of the prophetic future.
 The time of the writing, or date, of Daniel is also the most controversial of the Old Testament books.
 Lets look at the evidence for the date of the writing of the book of Daniel.
 The issue before us is whether Daniel was written before these events occurred?

 Dead Sea Scroll Date